Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Numerical Experiments

 A main advantage of LDA is that the feature map $\gbf$ in the regularization can be learned adaptively from the training data such that the network is more interpretable.
 This data-driven approach yields automated design of feature maps which are often more complex and efficient, rather than the manually crafted features in the classical image reconstruction models.

 In this experiment, we plot the norm of the gradient (as a 2D vector computed by forward finite difference) at every pixel $i$ which is used as the feature of the TV based image reconstruction and also $\|\gbf_i(\xbf)\|$ at pixel $i$ of the regularization learned in LDA in Figure \ref{fig:vs_tv}.
-We can see that the learned feature map $\gbf$ captures more important structural details of the images, such as the antennae of the butterfly, the lip, chin, and shoulder of Lena, and the bill of the parrot.
+We can see that the learned feature map $\gbf$ captures more important structural details of the images, such as the antennae of the butterfly, the buildings behind the cameraman, and the bill of the parrot.
 These details are crucial in species detection and facial recognition, which seem to be accurately recovered using the learned feature map $\gbf$ but are heavily blurred or completely missing from the simple gradient image used in TV regularization.
 This also explains the better image quality obtained by LDA compared to the classical TV based image reconstruction methods.